 The Harvard Global Orthopaedics Collaborative (HGOC) is a group of Harvard-affiliated orthopaedic surgery faculty and trainees who share a passion for improving access to musculoskeletal health care globally.
-We engage in clinical research, surgical education, care delivery, and health systems development with our global partners in Cameroon, Colombia, Haiti, India, Malawi, and South Africa.
+We engage in clinical research, surgical education, care delivery, and health systems development with our global partners in Cameroon, Ethiopia, Gambia, Haiti, India, Kenya, and Malawi.
 We collaborate with the Harvard Program for Global Surgery and Social Change (PGSSC), the Orthopaedic and Arthritis Center for Outcomes Research (OrACORe), and the Harvard Medical School Orthopaedic Trauma Initiative (HMS OTI).

 Founder and Director: Kiran J. Agarwal-Harding, MD MPH (email)